Ten tips for a Great Christmas

 So, especially for you, Ten Golden Tips for a Merry, healthy and happy Christmas:

 Tip One: Drink lots.
 Water that is.
 Keep alcohol intake within proportion.
-Be sure to make every other drink a glass of water.
+Make every other drink a glass of water.
 Good for the liver, no headaches and no regrettable events at the office party or family get-together!

 Tip Four: Take some B vitamins.
 Naturally present in almost all foods, B vitamins are unstable and affected by storage, age of food and cooking methods.
-Most B vitamins are lost or reduced in the process of paddock to plate.
+Most B vitamins disintegrate in the process of paddock to plate.
 A good supplement will help.

-Tip six: Keep kids happy with sweet treats like pineapple, stawberries and water melon pieces on skewers, or bowls of cherries.
+Tip six: Keep kids happy with sweet treats like pineapple, strawberries and water melon pieces on skewers, or bowls of cherries.
 Just as colourful as all the tempting lollies, but these are natural colours and sugars.
 Not only that, these foods are packed with important vitamins and antioxidants.
 Go on, you can be a child too, and have a face full of cherry juice!
+Be careful with toddlers and choking hazards, like fruit pips and nuts

 Tip seven: Something that was never considered years ago, but is very important these days: Know your guests’ allergies, and make sure that there are alternatives.
 Some allergies can be deadly.
 Cross contamination can also cause problems for people who have intolerances, so keep nut -, gluten-, or dairy-free separated in different containers, and use different utensils.